lanl-campaign-ngp/c2-earlyproto/README.md

 # Building

-After all software requirements are installed, use the following to configure and build c2.
+After all software requirements are installed (including FastBit), use the following to configure and build c2.

 ```bash
 git clone https://github.com/lanl-future-campaign/c2-earlyproto.git